 If you have time, we would recommend to visit Mykonos, or another of the Greek Islands when you travel to Santorini.
 Below is our recommended itinerary and travel tips for Mykonos.

-We went to Mykonos at the end of October, catching it during the last week before the tourism industry was to completely shut down for winter on this beautiful Greek island.
+We love Mykonos at the end of October, as the tourism industry gradually shuts down for winter on this beautiful Greek island.
 The famously hedonistic party season which usually draws in the hordes and packs out the island had clearly ended, so once more, it is a relaxed, peaceful, almost sleepy island paradise.
-The weather was … Continue reading Off-peak Holiday in Mykonos – Itinerary & Travel Tips
+The weather is still warm and pleasant, in the low 20°C. A … Continue reading Off-peak Holiday in Mykonos – Itinerary & Travel Tips